lipsia-fmri/lipsia/docs/cylarim/index.rst

 one on the gray matter GM/WM rim and the other on the GM/CSF rim.
 Voxel pairs are identified by finding the nearest neighbor on the opposite rim for each voxel.
-After excluding redundant pairs, cylinders are defined by dilating the line connecting each pair of voxels with a user-specified radius (typically 3mm).
+After excluding redundant pairs, cylinders are defined by dilating the line connecting each pair of voxels with a user-specified radius (typically 2mm).

-After the cylinders have been constructed, vcylarim estimates activation profiles for three layers (deep, middle, superficial).
+After the cylinders have been constructed, vcylarim analysis activation profiles using various methods.
+For example, vcylarinm can be instructed to compute three depth strata (deep, middle, superficial), and perform pairwise t-tests to compare them.
+Alternatively, it can be instructed to identify peaks in the cortical profiles, or identify regions where the profile is concave up or down.

-The output of **vcylarim** is a file that contains the estimated layer coefficients.
+The output of **vcylarim** is a set of files depending on the various type of analysis selected by the user.
-The first three images contain the GLM-coefficients estimated for the deep, middle and superficial layers.
-The coefficients are estimated separately for each cylinder.
-In most voxels, several cylinders overlap.
-In these voxels, the coefficients of the overlapping cylinders are averaged.

-Subsequent analysis of the output is performed using **vcylarim_stats**.
-This program generates maps that visualize various contrasts between the beta-images, as defined by the user.
+The output files are 4D images that can be further processed using the program **vcylarim_probe**.
+Alternatively, they can be visualized using out tool **vini*, or converted to Nifti-format and analysed using other imaging software.

 A typical workflow is shown below.
-The final step yields a map that shows the contrast "m-d" (middle-deep).
+The final step instructs **vcylarim_probe** to identify predominant middle layer activations ('-type top_m') using a conjunction analysis.